Skip to main content

 Immune cells are critical for host defense, however immune cell infiltration of mucosal surfaces under the conditions of inflammation leads to significant alteration of the tissue homeostasis.
 This includes restructuring of the extracellular matrix and alterations in cell-to-cell adhesions.
 Particularly, immune cell-mediated disruption of junctional adhesion complexes, which otherwise regulate epithelial cell polarity, migration, proliferation and differentiation can facilitate both tumorigenesis and cancer metastasis.
 Our research thus focuses on understanding the mechanisms governing leukocyte induced tissue injury and disruption of epithelial integrity as potential risk factors for tumor formation, growth and tissue dissemination.

-For publication information see PubMed and for more information see Dr. Sumagin's faculty profile page or laboratory site.
+For publication information see PubMed and for more information see Dr. Sumagin's faculty profile page or the Sumagin laboratory site.

 Contact information